 Turnarounds represent major maintenance activities that require the shutdown of significant parts of a plant to perform necessary inspections, cleanings, repairs, and replacements of assets.
 Costs incurred for routine repairs and maintenance or unplanned outages at our facilities are expensed as incurred.
-Planned turnaround activities vary in frequency dependent on refinery units, but generally occur every two to three years.
+Planned turnaround activities vary in frequency dependent on our facilities, but generally occur every three years.

 The Partnership follows the direct-expense method of accounting for turnaround activities.
-Costs associated with these turnaround activities are included in Direct operating expenses (exclusive of depreciation and amortization) in the Consolidated Statements of Operations.
-During the years ended December 31, 2022, 2021, and 2020, the Partnership incurred turnaround expenses of \$33.4 million, \$2.9 million, and \$0.7 million, respectively.
+Costs associated with these turnaround activities are included in Direct operating expenses (exclusive of depreciation and amortization) on our Consolidated Statements of Operations.
+During the years ended December 31, 2023, 2022, and 2021, the Partnership incurred turnaround expenses of \$1.8 million, \$33.4 million, and \$2.9 million, respectively.